Table Of Content

 Hit the Start option to begin the HDR to SDR conversion process.
 The conversion task will be completed at lightning speed.

-Mac users can rely on non-linear video editor software like Final Cut Pro to convert HDR to SDR version.
+Mac users can rely on non-linear video editor software like Final Cut Pro to convert HDR to SDR.
 The software helps with seamless conversion when you want to upload a video from your phone to YouTube.
 In addition, Final Cut Pro can convert MOV or MXF videos to SDR standard mode despite direct encoding with HLG or PQ standards.

 Price: Free version available for three months.
 Full license at $299.99